gjpc/CombatAnalysis/README.md

 # CombatAnalysis
-A Lord of the Rings Online Lua Plugin
+A Lord of the Rings Online Lua Plugin in the public domain

 This Lua Plugin was created by Evendale and I assumed ownership with his gracious permission.